Easy Mode: The Most Single-Game Receiving Yards in NFL History

 He’s not in the top five, he’s not in the top 10, he’s not in the top 100.

 That’s strange because Qadry Ismail is on this list.
 Yeah, Qadry, not even his brother Raghib “Rocket” Ismail of Notre Dame fame.
 But no Randy Moss.
 Kenny Britt, yes.
-Randy Moss, no. We’ll get by without him, but it somehow feels less fun with no Randy Moss.
+Randy Moss, no. We’ll get by without him, but it somehow feels less fun with no Randy Moss (you can always read our best fantasy football seasons by wide receivers of all-time article to fulfil your Randy Moss cravings).

 It seems less fun until you’re informed Brian Hartline is in the top 100, and the record holder on this list had just 267 career receptions and as many career touchdowns as Randy Moss had by age 22.
 It seems less fun until you accept single-game receiving yard records are as much about I-vaguely-remember-that-name anomalies as they are about big names.